 Private Hiking Tours for Madeira Levadas

 Some prefer to have a guide to show them around in a local destination.
-That is a great option if you don’t want to drive back after 5-7 hours of walking in a forest.
+That is an excellent option if you don’t want to drive back after 5-7 hours of walking in a forest.
 Beware, that you need to pre-book if you need such a tour.

-Use this link to pre-book the activities tours in Madeira that are closely related to Levadas.
+Use this link to pre-book the activities tours in Madeira that are strictly related to Levadas.

 Madeira was proved to be a fantastic destination (more posts are coming).

 Its flora and fauna left us dumbfounded.
 Madeira is such a vivid and rich in terms of natural beauty.
-Totally worth to spend a week there.
+Worth to spend a week there.

 There are not many beaches, like in Mediterranean countries but the secrets are all in the mountains!